diogoviveiros/diogoviveiros.github.io/_portfolio/5advanced_paste.md

 ---
 title: "Advanced Paste Clipboard for Windows"
 excerpt: "A C# coded productivity tool with a WPF (Windows Presentation Foundation) UI.
 Designed to reduce context-switching in repetitive communication tasks, like emails and scripting.
-Developed in collaboration with the Microsoft PowerToys team, who are committed to bringing power users a set of open source tool packages for productivity improvements."
+Developed in collaboration with the Microsoft PowerToys team, who are committed to bringing power users a set of open source tool packages for productivity improvements.
+(2024)"
 collection: portfolio
 ---
 [View Project on Github](https://github.com/diogoviveiros/EnhancedClipboardWPF).